poiug07/bananaDB/README.md

 * `generate_cmake` - to generate cmake build directory.
 * `run` - to run the project executable.
 * `test` - to run tests.

+## TODO
+* Add tests to check lifetime of object.
+* decide what is ownership in our module
+* Consider fuzz testing
+* Add Clang Tidy or something similar for formatting and/or static checks